Michael Rice says he's confident its possible to win Eurovision for the UK.

 During BBC's You Decide show, Michael and his song Bigger Than Us, written by Laurell Barker, Anna-Klara Folin, John Lundvik and Jonas Thander, were voted for by viewers to head to Tel Aviv in May.

 And although the odds are stacked against him, Michael is confident it's at least possible in theory for him to do well.

-He said: "I believe in this song 100%.
+He told the BBC: "I believe in this song 100%.
 It might just be a ballad but that song's got a big message and I can't wait to perform it and show the rest of the world what this song's all about.